 Dr. Barrett is an expert in all breeds of dogs who have their ears altered for a certain look or function, including Cane Corso, Presa Canario, Dobermans, Danes, Schnauzers, Minature Pincher, American Staffordshire Terriers sometimes known as Pit Bull, and the Argentino Dogo.

-Surgery for Schnauzers, Minature Pinchers, and American Staffordshire Terriers or “Pit Bulls” (under 35 pounds) is $650 which includes surgery, anesthesia, screening blood panel, IV catheter and monitoring the patient during surgery with an EKC, temp/blood oxygen/heart rate/blood pressure monitor and a licensed, experienced surgical nurse who constantly monitors the patient, the hospital stay and pain control throughout the day, to go home pain control for a week, and wraps every 2 to 3 days until the ears stand.
+Surgery for Schnauzers, Minature Pinchers, and American Staffordshire Terriers or “Pit Bulls” (under 35 pounds) includes surgery, anesthesia, screening blood panel, IV catheter and monitoring the patient during surgery with an EKC, temp/blood oxygen/heart rate/blood pressure monitor and a licensed, experienced surgical nurse who constantly monitors the patient, the hospital stay and pain control throughout the day, to go home pain control for a week, and wraps every 2 to 3 days until the ears stand.

-Surgery for Dobermans, Great Danes, Cane Corso and all other breeds is $750 which includes the same as listed above including the ears wrapped every 2 to 3 days until they stand which can be 5 to 12 months in some cases In our hands 5 percent of dogs will not stand one or sometimes both ears due to weak ear cartilage, defective ear cartilage, a soft temperament, or if the client does not come in for wraps as we recommend.
+Surgery for Dobermans, Great Danes, Cane Corso and all other breeds includes the same as listed above including the ears wrapped every 2 to 3 days until they stand which can be 5 to 12 months in some cases In our hands 5 percent of dogs will not stand one or sometimes both ears due to weak ear cartilage, defective ear cartilage, a soft temperament, or if the client does not come in for wraps as we recommend.
 We do our very best to try and get the ears to stand, but the dog has to want to stand them also and clients have to do exercises and be with the dog to get them to stand too.
 It is a team effort from all 3 of us.